Dr Morten Rye, Managing Director, Akvaforsk Genetics Center, Norway

 tools to further increase its efficacy.

-The presentation will discuss alternative SPF/SPR/SPT strategies based on experiences and results obtained from the Colombian program, and possible implications for improved disease management strategies in SE Asia.
+This presentation will discuss alternative SPF/SPR/SPT strategies based on experiences and results obtained from the Colombian program, and possible implications for improved disease management strategies in Southeast Asia.

 *Co-authors: Marcela Salazar, James Cock and Oscar Hennig, Genética Spring, Benchmark Breeding & Genetics, Cartagena, Colombia